-MOUNT WHITNEY, CALIFORNIA — When I close my eyes I see granite.
-Bone-white blocks of rock angle sharply beneath my feet, plunging downward just inches behond the rubber toes of my climbing shoes.
+Mount Whitney, California — When I close my eyes, I see granite.
+Bone-white blocks of rock angle sharply beneath my feet, plunging downward just inches beyond the rubber toes of my climbing shoes.

 Like most of my schemes, my idea to climb Mount Whitney's east face was born of a curious blend of desire and improbability.
 Two friends and I had just climbed Whitney for the first time via the Mountaineer's Route.

 As we sat breathless upon the summit, worrying about how we were going to get back down, two climbers suddenly materialized from the void to our east and scrambled up alongside us.

 They came from the east.